gravity-ui/uikit/src/components/Radio/README.md

 import {Radio} from '@gravity-ui/uikit';
 ```

-The `Radio` component allow users to select a single option from a list of choices.
+The `Radio` component allows the users to select a single option from a list of choices.

 ## States

-The Radio can be in different states.
+Radio can have the following states:

-- Checked - when the radio is selected.
+- Checked: Radio is selected.
-- Disabled - when the radio is unavailable for interaction.
+- Disabled: Radio is unavailable for selection.

 <!--LANDING_BLOCK